denisamihut/HealthyApp/README.md

 - Using Fragment and Activity
 - Using Room
 - Retrofit
-- Using API queries to populate local db
+- Using API queries to populate local DB
-- SearchView for Fragment
-- SearchView for Activity
+- SearchView for Fragment & Activity
 - Glide library to display image views
-- Using couroutines
+- Using coroutines

 # Finished Tasks
+- Chose architecture + ui mockup
+- Added app color palette
-- N/A
+- Added app logo
+- Created two new activities

+# Current Tasks
+- Make the preferences tab in a fragment
+- Create ui for third activity

-# Tasks
+# Future Tasks
+- Take a quote from an API and display it on splash screen
 - Save and load weight data in both Metric and Imperial
 - Display this weight in an interactive graph (Thanks to [PhilJay's MPAndroidChart Library](https://github.com/PhilJay/MPAndroidChart))
 - Generates statistics based on Gain/Loss streaks and average weight change over the last week